hbendale/api-interface/training/README.md

         }

-if the endpoint is called without payload a status code 422 is expected with some information on the needed payload if the key 'age' is not a valid int a status code 422 is expected with some information on the expexted data type
+if the endpoint is called without payload a status code 422 is expected with some information on the needed payload if the key 'age' is not a valid int a status code 422 is expected with some information on the expected data type

 consider using the backend feature 'db.create(employee=employee)'